-The Lessor should provide a telecommunications information outlet at each desk and/or workstation in the quantities and locations as outlined in this document.
+The Lessor shall provide, at a minimum, a telecommunications information outlet at each desk and/or workstation.
 Each telecommunications information outlet should consist of two modular jack connectors: one telephone (voice) jack and one computer (data) jack.

 3. Telecommunications Facilities and Services - Recommended Requirements